Fear The Walking Dead season 6 episode 5 recap: Dwight and Sherry split

 Most ominous quote: “We all want our own lives under our own rules, so there’s a fight and somebody’s got to lose” – Dwight

-Fear The Walking Dead season 6 episode 5 airs November 9 at 9pm on AMC
+Fear The Walking Dead season 6 episode 5 airs November 9 on AMC